Why we Took a Summer Sabbatical

 We're going to stop using Twitter as a platform for our business.
 We still have automatic messages going out for blog posts and new videos but we're not going to be actively on the account from now on.

 Facebook has been good to us, but now our groups and pages have become inactive, incompatible with our posts and really ineffective for our community.
 We are shutting down our Nora Conrad community.
-The Conrad Hub group will stay active for the time being, but you must sign up for the hub to be apart of that group (even if it's just a free trial).
+The Zero Strategy group will stay active for the time being, but you must sign up for the course to be apart of that group.

 Conrad Community members are all welcome to join the new group, we'll be combining everything to make it more active and simpler for our community.